 You help build a bridge.

-In Saskatchewan, The Great Trail was recently fully connected, province-wide!
-The Canadian Forces helped build the Wakamow Bridge, which was the final piece needed to link the Trail in the land of living skies.
+In Saskatchewan, The Great Trail was recently fully connected!
+The Canadian Forces 38 Combat Engineer Regiment reservists helped build the Wakamow Bridge, which was the final piece needed to link the Trail in the land of living skies.
 While the CF were instrumental in their donation of labour, Trans Canada Trail needed to purchase resources — wood, suspension cable, etc. — to ensure the project was completed.
-We have more bridges to build across Canada, so we still need support.
+We have more bridges to build across Canada, so we still need your support.

 You help develop a world-class waterway.

 When it comes to creating a world-class paddling route on Lake Superior, fully equipped access points are essential.
-Trans Canada Trail is working with our partners to create a series of fourteen access points complete with accessible docks, picnic table, compostable toilets, bear-proof containers and information signage to help paddlers get the most out of their experience on the Lake Superior Water Trail.
-It is thanks to the support of donors like you that projects like this become a reality!
+Trans Canada Trail is working with our partners to create a series of fourteen access points complete with accessible docks, picnic tables, compostable toilets, bear-proof containers and information signage to help paddlers get the most out of their experience on the Lake Superior Water Trail.
+It’s thanks to the support of donors like you that projects like this become a reality!

 You give someone a reason to live — literally.